Betawi language: Dialects

-Meanwhile, Grijns (1991) drew the classification into 7 distinct dialects (or dialect clusters).
+Meanwhile, Grijns (1991) drew the classification into 7 distinct dialects.
 These dialectal differences are drawn not only based on phonological realization variations—unlike other classifications that are mainly focused only on these phonological realization variations of final sounds—but also based on morphological and lexical differences (including lexical compatibility with other languages, such as Balinese, Javanese, Malay, and Sundanese).
 This is the classification of the dialects: